America’s Samsaric Storm Is Wreaking Havoc with Kids. . .

-Here’s one way mindful parents can light a way through the darkness
+Here’s one thing mindful parents can do to light a way through the darkness

 The Psychic Overload Our Children Face

 On the exact same day we moved into our new home in Charlottesville, Virginia, white supremacists marched in a hideous simulacrum of the Nazis in 1930’s Germany.
 In their white shirts, they chanted angrily ‘you shall not replace us!”
 Some carried tiki torches, others automatic weapons. as they declaimed the removal of statues commemorating Stonewall Jackson and Robert E. Lee.
 Then one deranged driver mowed down counter-protesters with his car, killing Heather Heyer.

 My wife and I hid the events from our seven-year-old, but privately, I wavered between feelings of rage, and grief for our country, and for all the groups these racists threatened.
 I was saddened and shocked that something so heinous could happen in this kind and progressive city.
 And the irony that this event happened the very day we moved in was not lost on me. . .

 Though we didn’t tell our daughter what happened, the first time we went downtown, she saw the makeshift memorial of flowers and asked, “Mommy, Daddy, what’s that?”
 We told her someone died in a car accident, and this was a remembrance.
 She accepted it, and we bought some time.
 But sooner or later she’ll hear the story.

 We wondered, ‘Will we be ready?’

 She knows already our revulsion for the current administration, and is quick to make jokes about Trump.
 But these are more instinctive and acquired, not informed judgments.
 More and more she’ll learn about the economic injustices of our society, and the peril our ecosystem is under.
 She’ll learn of the failure by our political leaders to prevent an atmosphere of hate and bullying.
 Or our misguided foreign policies and military adventures.
 And a whole corrupted political system.